 Royal College of Art - Kensington and Battersea Campuses

-We have given strategic conservation advice for the RCA campuses at both Kensington and Battersea.
+We gave strategic conservation advice for the RCA campuses at both Kensington and Battersea.

 Client: Royal College of Art